-Malaysian fish farms and breeders crossed bred them with many other kinds of Chiclids and the last strain used was the King Kong Blood Parrot from Taiwan.the appearance of the fish changes slightly and look somewhat different from their wild ancestor.
-The newer breeds are known as Jin Hua Luo Hans金花罗汉.
+Malaysian fish farms and breeders crossed bred them with many other kinds of Chiclids and the last strain used was the King Kong Blood Parrot from Taiwan.
+The appearance of the fish changed slightly and look somewhat different from their wild ancestor.
+The newer breeds are known as Jin Hua Luo Hans 金花罗汉.

 During the first few years, and even till now, many people are saying that this is just a fad and it will be gone in a year or even months.
 But even in difficult times of economic slump, this fish rejuvenated the fish trade industry in the whole of Asia.
 This craze came and go just like a storm.

 The Luo Hans 罗汉 were so expensive but relatively easy to breed, thus many home breeders emerged to set up small fish shops taken over from those who failed in the Bubble Tea craze and started this Luo Han craze ongoing.
 However, not all breeders could afford good pairs of Luo Hans 罗汉, thus, they used the lower quality fishes to breed.
 Once the Luo Han 罗汉 grew up, they are not nice and neither do they have the big hump on the head.

 Thus subsequently, people gave up this hobby because they were disappointed every time they paid tonnes of money which ended up in the drain.
 As the downfall of Luo Hans 罗汉 started, many fish shops with low grade Luo Hans wound up and all the low grade fishes were dumped into drains and ponds all over the place.
 This has actually created a disturbance and upset to the ecological system because the Luo Hans 罗汉 started to breed and attacked / destroyed other fishes.